isaadgulzar/year-in-code/README.md

 ### Can I use data from multiple years?

 Currently, each upload processes one year at a time.
 Multi-year comparison is on the roadmap!

-### Is my data safe?

-Absolutely!
-All processing happens **100% in your browser**.
-Your JSON file is read client-side using JavaScript's FileReader API.
-Nothing is uploaded to any server.
-You can even use the app offline after the initial page load.

 ### What data format does it accept?